-Bedlington West End First School Online Safety Policy

-Development / Monitoring / Review of this Policy

-This Online Safety policy has been developed by a working group made up of:
+Bedlington West End Primary School Online Safety Policy Development / Monitoring / Review of this Policy This Online Safety policy has been developed by a working group made up of:

-- Headteacher and Senior Leaders

-- Online safety co-ordinator and deputy online safety co-ordinator

-- Lead for computing

-- Staff including Teachers, Support Staff, Technical staff

-- Governors

-Consultation with the whole school has taken place through a range of formal and informal meetings.

-Schedule for Development / Monitoring / Review

-This Online Safety policy was approved by the Strategic Direction Committee of the Governing body on 28 th November 2018 The implementation of this Online Safety policy will be monitored by the: Online Safety Coordinator Monitoring will take place at regular intervals: Annually The Governing Body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Annually The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: November 2019 Should serious online safety incidents take place, the following external persons / agencies should be informed: John Devlin, Learning consultant, John.Devlin@northumberland.gov.uk
+- Head-teacher and Senior Leaders - Online safety co-ordinator and deputy online safety co-ordinator - Lead for computing - Staff including Teachers, Support Staff, Technical staff - Governors Consultation with the whole school has taken place through a range of formal and informal meetings.
+Schedule for Development / Monitoring / Review This Online Safety policy was approved by the Strategic Direction Committee of the Governing body in April 2021 The implementation of this Online Safety policy will be monitored by the Online Safety Coordinator.
+Monitoring will take place at regular intervals.
+The Governing Body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: April 2022 Should serious online safety incidents take place, the following external persons / agencies should be informed: Richard Taylor richard.taylor@northumberland.gov.uk Carol Glasper - Designated Officer carol.glasper@northumberland.gov.uk 01670 623979 Police Scope of the Policy This policy applies to all members of the school (including staff, students / pupils, volunteers, parents The school will monitor the impact of the policy using: